 This one goes without saying.
-Q. Lazzarus provides the absolute only song that can exist with this scene.
-Without Goodbye Horses, the whole movie falls apart.
+Q Lazzarus provides the absolute only song that can exist with this scene.
+Without Goodbye Horses, the whole movie just wouldn’t be the same.

 Music is undeniably a large part of Rob Zombie’s movies.
 This is no shock given his other profession.
 Sometimes it works better than others.
 I can do without Tom Sawyer in my Halloween movies (though there’s still something about that God of Thunder intro that works for me).
 House of 1,000 Corpses relied a little too heavily on Zombie’s own songs in my opinion, but it’s also understandable considering how the man poured his heart and soul into that movie.

 The Devil’s Rejects, however, absolutely nailed it from beginning to end.
-The Midnight Rider title sequence is astonishingly effective, and before that film I had very little interest in the song I’d hear so many times on classic rock radio.
+The Midnight Rider title sequence is astonishingly effective, and before that film, I had very little interest in the song I’d heard so many times on classic rock radio.
 This movie changed that to the point where I now welcome it.

-This film also gets major props for introducing me and probably many others to some fantastic songs from Terry Reid, which provide the backdrop for other great moments in the movie (and I include the long shots of mountainside behind the credits in that).
+This film also gets major props for introducing me and probably many others to some fantastic songs from Terry Reid, which provides the backdrop for other great moments in the movie (and I include the long shots of mountainsides behind the credits in that).

 With Lords of Salem, Zombie did it again with another amazing finale featuring The Velvet Underground’s All Tomorrow’s Parties.
 Another great soundtrack all around, but this is the big standout musical scene: